 Introduction

 In the US, different states instituted different policies in response to the COVID-19 outbreak.
 An accurate estimate of excess COVID-19 deaths by state is necessary to understand the effectiveness of the various health policies in reducing pandemic-related mortality since the reported COVID-19 deaths alone represent only a partial count of the total death toll from the COVID-19 pandemic.
 The number of excess COVID-19 pandemic deaths is defined as the difference between the number of deaths during the pandemic and the number of expected deaths as if the pandemic would not have happened.
 The expected deaths without COVID-19 are forecasted using historical data (before the pandemic).
-This study examined how the differences between the reported and the predicted numbers of deaths changed over time across different states and different causes of death,
+This study examined how the differences between the reported and the predicted numbers of deaths changed over time across different states and different causes of death.

 To do this, mortality data before, during and after the pandemic for all states and several causes of death were obtained and analyzed.
-First, for each state and cause of death, the data before the pandemic was modeled using three different types of models.
-These models were employed to forecast the expected number of deaths without COVID-19: (1) logarithmic trend with monthly dummies and autoregressive terms, (2) exponential smoothing, and (3) ARIMA.
+First, for each state and cause of death, the data before the pandemic was modeled using four different types of models.
+These models were employed to forecast the expected number of deaths without COVID-19: (1) logarithmic trend with monthly dummies and autoregressive terms, (2) exponential smoothing, (3) ARIMA, and (4) sinusoidal models.
 These models were fitted and validated using data up to February 2020; i.e., before the onset of COVID-19 in the US.
-The model with the best performance in the validation set was then used to forecast the expected mortality for the period from March 2020 to September 2023 - this is the period during which COVID-19 was rampant in the US.
-The differences between these expected number of deaths and the number of actual deaths provide estimates of the excess deaths for the COVID-19 period.
+The initial ARIMA and exponential models used data from 2010 to estimate the models (the ARIMA was not stable using less observations and the sinusoidal models provided beter results using more observations.
+The logarithmic trne and seasonlaity model and explonenetial smoothing used only data form 2015.
+These last models only estimate few parmeters or share parameters with all states since the amount of data available was limited with only 50 months of data with data froom 2015 only.
+The model with the best performance in the validation set was then used to forecast the expected mortality for the period from March 2020 to June 2024 - this is the period during which COVID-19 was rampant in the US, starting fading down till the end of the pandemic in May 2022 and being a disease to persist till this day.
+The differences between these expected number of deaths and the number of actual deaths provide estimates of the excess deaths for the COVID-19 pandemic.

 In the next step, the residuals from all these models were utilized together to fit an autoregressive tensor model for causes of death other than COVID-19.
 This was done to account for the fact that information related to changes in one cause of death could influence and enhance the forecast for another cause of death.
 For instance, an increase in diabetes-related deaths in the last three months could affect heart disease deaths, potentially leading to either a decrease in deaths due to heart disease (competing risk between diseases) or an increase in deaths from heart disease due to the same reason diabetes deaths have increased.
 [Q: Could there be an interaction like this with COVID also?
-Should we say?]

-The models [Q: Which models – arima? tensor?
-If initial models, this paragraph should be moved up] were based on only a few parameters since the amount of data available was limited with only 50 months of data available for training the models.

-Overall, this combination approach gave good results [Modify when paper is completed]
+Should we say?.
+A: I think so, but given that our models are only till pre-COVID period, we can not used COVID as a tensor (there are only zeros in the data pre-COVID.]

 Methods and Results

 Data